localnetwork/ias-personal/README.md

-# Diome Nike Potot Webpage for IAS Subject
+# Diome Nike Potot Webpage for PT Subject

 - This webpage uses CDN / External link and needs internet to work.
 - This uses TailwindCSS(CSS Framework).